-Entry requirements for postgraduate taught programmes are a 2.1 Honours degree or equivalent qualification (for example, GPA 3.0 or above) in relevant fields including urban studies, civil engineering, geography, management and economics.
-Candidates from other disciplines who otherwise meet the criteria are also considered.
+2.1 Honours degree or non-UK equivalent in urban studies, civil engineering, geography, management or economics.
+Applicants from other disciplines who otherwise meet the criteria are also considered.
 Additionally, an interest in acquiring quantitative skills is desirable.
 Applicants with a lower second class Honours degree may be accepted, if warranted by strong references and/or relevant work experience.

 Months of entry

-- The focus will be on multiple modes of urban transport – roads, public transport, active transport and emerging shared and intermodal transport, and the use of information technology in transport, enabling you to design highly innovative urban transport solutions in both developed and emerging country contexts.
+- The focus will be on multiple modes of urban transport – roads, public transport, active transport, emerging shared and intermodal transport, and the use of information technology in transport, enabling you to design highly innovative urban transport solutions in both developed and emerging country contexts.